uptrace/cloud-changelog/README.md

 - Span groups are no longer automatically monitored.
 Instead, Uptrace converts spans to metrics and you can monitor spans metrics using monitors.

-  By default, only 2 metrics are available: `uptrace.tracing.spans` and `uptrace.tracing.events`.
+  By default, the following metrics are available: `uptrace.tracing.spans`, `uptrace.tracing.events`, `uptrace.tracing.services`, and `uptrace.tracing.hosts`.
 In future, you will be able to create custom metrics from spans.

   Using `uptrace.tracing.spans` metric, you can monitor number of spans, errors, error rate, and p50/p75/p90/p99 duration.